- How do I acknowledge Connect messages?

 - Ignore Person - ignores current message and all future messages for the unmapped person.

-A resident/patient is active in our EHR system but is no longer showing in the MealSuite system.
+A resident/patient is active in our EHR system but is no longer showing in my MealSuite account.
 How can I get their profile back?

-In this scenario, it often means the MealSuite system archived the profile because it received a discharge message.
+In this scenario, it often means resident/patient profile was archived because it received a discharge message from the EHR.

 You can confirm if the profile was archived by opening the People Listing screen, and using the Status filter to display all archived profiles.
 For specific instructions, see Locating Archived Persons.